binduwavell/generator-alfresco/README.md

 Once that is done we will add commands for creating things like webscripts, repo actions, behaviors, workflows, etc.

-Checkout the next section for what to do instead of this, if you plan to work on the generator code.

 ### Try The Project / Contribute

-If you plan to to make changes to the generator itself, you'll want to check it out (or a fork it) from GitHub and then run the following command from the checked out project directory:
+If you plan to to make changes to the generator itself, you'll want to check it (or a fork or it) out from GitHub and then run the following command from the checked out project directory:

 ```bash
 npm install